Raster Function Editor

 5. You can start with an existing raster function template that has been shared with you or available through ArcGIS Online.

-6. Click the Add raster function button to see a list of available raster functions.
+6. Click Add raster functions to see a list of available raster functions.
 In the list of raster functions, type a keyword to search for a specific raster function or browse the dialog box to manually select a raster function.

-7. When you find the raster function or function template you want to use, click the Add Function button Add function to add the raster function to the editing window.
+7. When you find the raster function or function template you want to use, click add function Add function to add the raster function to the editing window.

-8. Once it has been added, double-click the raster function in the editor window to view or modify the properties.
+8. Once it has been added, double-click the raster function in the editor window to view or modify its properties.

 The properties window contains the following tabs: